ASE A8 Engine Performance Practice Test

 32.

 Answer A is wrong.
 A gauge that reads steady (17 "hg - 21 "hg) indicates a normal running engine.
-Vacuum is measured inches of mercury vacuum or "hg.
+Vacuum is measured by inches of mercury vacuum or "hg.

 Answer B is wrong.
 A gauge that reads a steady low (15 "hg - 20 "hg) indicates late valve or ignition timing, leaking manifold gasket, low compression, leaking carburetor, or a stuck throttle valve.